 - Carefully spread jam over warm crust.
 Sprinkle jam with milk, semisweet and white chocolate chips then toffee bits.
 Evenly sprinkle reserved flour-coconut mixture over top.

 - Bake until bubbly and top is golden brown, 18 to 22 minutes.

-- Let bars cool completely in pan on wire rack, about 1 hour.
-Using foil remove bars from pan.
+- Let bars cool completely, in the pan, for about 1 hour.
+Using the foil, remove bars from pan.
 Cut into bars.
+Serve and enjoy!